 Enjoy a relaxing stroll through Institute Park around Salisbury Pond while taking in the beautiful scenery and shady picnic areas and gazebos along the way.
 Don't forget to bring a picnic; you may even luck out and get to listen to a performance or concert while exploring the surroundings!

-The story is told that Salisbury was in Boston for business when he saw the wrecker's ball razing the venerable Tremont House, a hostelry of wide repute, built in 1823.
-Enamored of the classical Doric columns on the portico he arranged to buy two of them and had them shipped to Worcester.
-He had already given the land for Institute Park to the city with the provision that he be allowed to carry out his own designs for the new park.
+The story is told that Stephen Salisbury III was in Boston for business when he saw the Tremont House being demolished.
+Enamored of the classical Doric columns on the portico, he arranged to buy two of them and had them shipped to Worcester.
 The gray granite columns were placed at opposite boundaries of the park where they have remained since 1895.

 The rose-granite sphere at the top of one is a mystery.
 The public record is silent on the matter.
 No spheres are visible in period engravings of the Tremont House.
 There is no evidence to conclude that there were ever two of them.

 View some of the other parks in this district.
 Get out and explore!